onevcat/UniWebView-Docs/docs/latest/uploading.md

 ```

 When user click the select file button, UniWebView will prompt the user from where they want to choose a file.
-If you specified the "accept" to `image/*` as the sample above, only photo sources and image files will be avaliable.
+If you specified the "accept" to `image/*` as the sample above, only photo sources and image files will be available.
 You can also change the "accept" type to a wider `*/*`, which will cause all types of files be choosable.

+### Additional setup on iOS

+On iOS, if you just want let your user to upload images from photo library, it should already work without any effort.
+However, if you want to let users to upload images from cameras, you need to set [NSCameraUsageDescription](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW24) in your Info.plist file in the exported Xcode project, otherwise your app would crash when users choose to take photo or video by camera.

 ### Additional setup on Android

-On iOS, everything should work without any effort.
-However, there are several additional steps for Android to support file uploading.

 1. Please make sure you have added `UniWebViewFileChooserActivity` into your "AndroidManifest.xml" file.
 You should have already done that if you followed the [Installation Guide](/latest/installation) when you import UniWebView into your project.
 Otherwise, please refer to that guide and modify the manifest file.